Is flooding covered by my home insurance?

 Specialist items such as expensive audio visual equipment that you use for work may not be insured as standard.

-Some insurers will offer an 'all risks' policy, which allows you to insure a wider range of items (such as home business equipment) for an additional premium.
+Some insurers will offer policies that allow you to insure a wider range of items (such as home business equipment) for an additional premium.

 It’s best to check with your home insurer to make sure you get the right level of cover.

 How do I make a claim after a flood?

 No one wants to have to make a claim on their home insurance, but if you're affected by flooding there are ways to make the process as smooth as possible.

 Our making a home insurance claim guide tells you all you need to know about handling the claims process, and which home insurance companies stand out from the crowd when the going gets tough.